Who Can Volunteer?

 - Successful volunteers may ask for scholarship or reference letters

-What Can I Do In Teen Volunteer Corps?
+What Can I Do as a Teen Volunteer?

-As a member of Teens Volunteer Corps, you can choose to support the library in three different areas.
+As a Teens Volunteer, you can choose to support the library in three different areas.

-What is the Teen Volunteer Corps Code of Conduct?
+What is the Teen Volunteer Code of Conduct?

 As a teen volunteer, you are expected to...

 - Be responsible and proactive.
 If you cannot make it to a volunteer session or need to reschedule, we expect you to contact us directly and in a timely manner.
 If you are sick, please let us know as soon as you can before your shift starts so we can plan accordingly.
-For every volunteer shift, check in with your supervisor at the start and end of your time.
+Check in with the Young Adult Librarian or other assigned staff member at the start and end of your volunteer shift.

 - Be willing to grow and try new things.
 We have a constantly growing and changing environment at the library, which means that although we often have regular and structured activities, there are often small projects or initiatives that come up, such as special projects to shift the collection, or prepping for special events.